-Review of Natural Water Retention Measures in River Systems Water and and Floodplains
+Review of Natural Water Retention Measures in River Systems and Floodplains Water and Environment Support in the ENI Southern Neighbourhood region

-Floodplain

-Environment Support in the ENI Southern Neighbourhood region

 3. Floodplain Res

 Definition:

 A floodplain is the area borde provides space for the retentic Floodplain soils are generally v often been dried-out to be Floodplains in many places have the river by dikes, berms or ot control the flow of the river.
 They legacy sediments.
 Major flood p lost, due to land drainage, in river channelization.
 The object their retention capacity and reconnecting them to the river.

-OK Consultants Engineers &

-Planners SA

 A floodplain is an area of flat, low-lying land near rivers or coasts that has the potential to flood due to rain, tidal surges or other storm events.

-Prime

-lands

-agricultural

-Flood storage

-Groundwater recharge zone

 When a river has room to roam within its floodplain it provides multiple benefits, making communities safer from flooding and helping both people and nature thrive.

-Fish and

-wildlife

-habitat

 Review of Natural Water Retention Measures in River Systems Water and and Floodplains Environment Support in the ENI Southern Neighbourhood region

 4. Re-meandering

 Definition: